How to Use a .NET 8 DLL from VBA with Type Safety - Expose via COM and Generate a TLB with dscom

 </Project>

-4.2 Keep the assembly closed by default
+Make the assembly non-COM-visible by default

 using System.Runtime.InteropServices;